 The concept of an Integrated Navigation System (INS) is outlined in the IMO Performance Standards MSC 252(83).
 INS workstations have multifunctional displays providing at least route monitoring and collision avoidance functions, and may provide manual or automatic navigation control functions.
 In addition to these functions, an INS generally also provide route planning, navigation control data and status, and alert management functions.
 INS integrate sources, data, and displays into one navigation system.
 An INS may consist of multiple task stations.

-Since the concept of ECDIS is included in the INS concept, the principle described in clause C-9.1.1 of having ENC as the base layer applies – but in the context of an INS it applies to components playing the role of an ECDIS.
+Since the concept of ECDIS is included in the INS concept, the principle described in clause 6.1.1 of having ENC as the base layer applies – but in the context of an INS it applies to components playing the role of an ECDIS.
 Components playing other roles will generally use ENC or similar data, but this may depend on function and task.

 The considerations related to portrayal that are in addition to the requirements already embedded in the INS standards are outlined below:

 An INS may substitute under some carriage requirements for certain navigational equipment.
 The INS is required to fulfil the requirements for the systems it replaces.
 For example, an INS component used for the tasks of route monitoring and route planning must meet the requirements for an ECDIS, which are described in IMO MSC 530(106).
-This means that the portrayal and user interaction considerations for an ECDIS described in C-7.2 apply to the workstation playing the role of an ECDIS.
+This means that the portrayal and user interaction considerations for an ECDIS described in 4.2 apply to the workstation playing the role of an ECDIS.

-All tasks of an INS should use the same electronic chart data and other S-100 navigational databases such as routes, maps, tide information.
-If ENCs are available, they should be used as a common data source for INS.
+All tasks of an INS should use the same electronic chart data and other S-100 navigational databases such as routes, maps, and tide information.

-IMO Performance Standards (MSC.252(83)) state that for each task it is used for, the INS should fulfil the relevant modules of the performance standards for standalone equipment for the task.
-An INS display being used for route monitoring will be subject to the ECDIS performance standards, and therefore the relevant INS display will have largely the same limitations and challenges described in clause C-7.2.
+IMO Performance Standards state that for each task it is used for, the INS should fulfil the relevant modules of the performance standards for standalone equipment for the task.
+An INS display being used for route monitoring will be subject to the ECDIS performance standards, and therefore the relevant INS display will have largely the same limitations and challenges described in clause 4.2.
 The potential availability of other workstations in an INS allows manufacturers somewhat more flexibility in designing solutions, but this is limited by human factors constraints related to compatibility and divided attention.

 Given the complexity of the issues and the necessity for compatibility, this document does not distinguish between INS and ECDIS displays for the purpose of harmonised portrayal.
 If the data products are shown on the same screen, the same rules apply for INS and ECDIS displays, and the treatment should be the same for INS as for ECDIS.
-If the data products are on different INS screens, the treatment should be compatible in the sense of the guidelines in IMO Circ.1609.
+If the data products are on different INS screens, the treatment should be compatible in the sense of the guidelines in IMO MSC.1/Circ.1609.

 User Interface Design